Azure-Samples/java-on-aca/install.md

     ./tools/prepare.sh
     ```

     This process should take less than 10 minutes to complete.

+Once the `prepare.sh` script finishes, close the terminal and start a new terminal to get a full ready lab environment.

-Once the `prepare.sh` script finishes, you can proceed with creating the base Azure resource dependencies you'll use as you work through the labs.
+You can proceed with creating the base Azure resource dependencies you'll use as you work through the labs.
 You'll do this using the script `create-azure-resource.sh`.

 1. Before running the script, you'll need to edit the file `./tools/azure-resource.profile` in a code editor and update the following values:

     - `UNIQUEID` - Create a unique ID string and paste that in the code editor.
 You can use the following command generate an acceptable value: `openssl rand -hex 3`
     - `SUBSCRIPTION` - Enter the ID of the subscription you're going to work in.
 To quickly find this id, use the following command: `az account show --query id`
     - `REGION` -  Enter the default Azure region you want to work in.
 For example `westus` or `southindia`.